AdaYuanChen/Supycap/README.md

    The method for integration of the enclosed area.
 It is by default <b>(<code>int_method = False</code>)</b> that the area under the curve will be calculated using the Simpson's rule.
 For all methods available please refer to the next session <a href="#int_method_table">int_method table</a>.

 10. <b>calc_method : <i>int, optional</i></b> <br>
    The method which determines whether capacitance or capacity (enclosed area divided by mass) is being calculated.
-        calc_method = 1 (capacitance is calculated) <br>
-        calc_method = 2 (capacity is calculated by dividng the enclosed area by )
+If <code>calc_method = 1 </code>, capacitance is calculated; if <code>calc_method = 2</code>, capacity is calculated by dividng the enclosed area by the mass of the electrodes.

 <br>